 - Industry-specific coursework such as: film industry finance, manufacturing, farming, or real estate

 To complete your CPE requirements, you can take courses online or some form of independent study.
 Many fulfill their CPEs through attending conferences or seminars.
 You can also receive CPE credit through writing and publishing profession-specific articles or books.
 An independent party must review your written work and you may only claim credit upon publication and may not exceed 25% of your CPE requirement.

 The road to becoming a CPA is long and arduous.
 The license is one of the most difficult professional credentials to attain and maintain.
 However, it is worth it.
 Your work will help any number of businesses, individuals, or even governmental agencies to grow and thrive.
-Many business owners and managers don't make any decision without first consulting their CPA.
-That'll be you!
+Many business owners and managers don't make any decision without first consulting their certified public accountant CPA.
+That'll be you as soon as you pass the CPA exam!
 Congratulations.

 Utah has some of the most beautiful landscapes in the nation.
 It also offers great earning opportunities for its accountants.
 The state's economy is in a great period of growth and development, so the accounting profession will see a 28 percent rate of growth between 2012 and 2022, according to state's Department of Workforce Services.
 If you're in Salt Lake City, and put three years in at a large firm, you could earn up to $88,628.
 Your earnings rise even higher if you specialize in a field like forensics, which can pay up to $112,615 in Salt Lake City.
 CFOs almost always top the salary charts and their earnings are known to rise as far as $277,750 in Utah.

 |Salt Lake City||$70,480|